The Vertical Logic of Hamiltonian Methods (Part 1): Second Example: Schr odinger's Equation

+Physics textbooks introduce wave packets as something alien to classical physics which can only be legitimized empirically but not theoretically.
+It is part of this lore that the interference experiments with particles generate the surprising and counter-intuitive {\it necessity} to introduce a mechanical theory based on waves.
+But this is not the only possible view and not the only possible motivation to consider the use of wave packets in order to represent matter densities: any {\it normalizable} semi-positive density can be represented by the square of a complex wave function, i.e. by a ``wave-packet'', no matter if one regards the idea to {\it use} a wave packet representation as (a consequence of) an experimental discovery or merely as an arbitrary mathematical transformation.

-The description of a density distribution by a wave packet is, at this point, little more than a free choice of basis in Hilbert space.
-We might for instance be motivated by the fact that point particles are not an uncontroversial element of classical thought.
-Or we might ask, why the transmission of physical matter through space (i.e. ``motion'') should be described by different rules of locale causality compared to the transmission of energy by waves\footnote{This latter question, of course, receives full significance only in context of Einstein's theory of relativity, i.e. with the insight that also mass is a form of energy.}.
+The description of a density distribution by a wave packet is, as we have just argued, little more than a free choice of basis in Hilbert space.
+We might for instance be motivated by the fact that the notion of the ``point particle'' is not an uncontroversial element of classical thought.
+Maybe we just like to spell out the consequences of a purely mathematical game.
+Or we might be driven by the question, why the transmission of physical matter through space (i.e. ``motion'') should be described by different rules of local causality compared to the transmission of energy by waves\footnote{This latter question receives full significance only in context of Einstein's theory of relativity, i.e. with the insight that also mass is a form of energy.}: Why would nature invent two types of motion?
+And if it would, why then should they be related by a constant velocity of light, which builts the bridge between relativistic mechanics (particle motion) and electrodynamics (i.e. wave motion)?